 We strongly believe in a hands-on approach to Science at this age, enabling the children to experience awe and wonder in the subject and to capture their natural curiosity about the world as they experience it.

-Our team of teachers, chosen for their passion for Science, present the subject in a stimulating and lively way with each class having access to a specialist Science laboratory as well as a considerable wealth of resources, specialist equipment and apparatus.
+Our team of teachers, chosen for their passion and knowledge of Science, present the subject in a stimulating and lively way with each class having access to a specialist Science laboratory as well as a considerable wealth of resources, specialist equipment and apparatus.

-They have been successful at implementing change across the School on a wide variety of topics and, having won the Silver Eco Award this year, are currently working towards the prestigious Green Flag Award.
+They have been successful at implementing change across the school on a wide variety of topics and having won the Silver Eco Award.

 A starter scheme for Instrumental Music provides bespoke learning opportunities for all Year 3 pupils.
 At Ballard we believe that by giving our younger pupils access to all our GCSE equipment reaps rewards for both pupil and School.